 Energy is something that we have taken for granted for centuries.
 Whether it is burning fires to create heat or generating electricity to power our homes, it is there when we need it.
 Needless to say, our modern lifestyles come complete with various energy demands10.
 We use an incredible amount of energy every day, with global demand increasing by 2.3% in 2018.

-The truth is, without energy, we would not be able to continue to live in the way that we do.
+The truth is, without energy, we would not be able to continue living in the way we do.
 From powering our cars with fuel to charging our phones and heating our homes, we are a society reliant on consistent energy to fuel our lifestyles.

-However, as we face up to climate change and the impacts now being felt across the world, we can choose to make a difference.
+However, as we face climate change and the impacts now being felt worldwide, we can choose to make a difference.
 Saving energy, simply put, means we have to produce less.
 Together, we can make a considerable impact where we all save more energy.
 What’s more, we can save money on our energy bills too.

 Our relentless use of and growth in energy demand has led to huge increases in supply.
 Most of which is generated from fossil fuels.
 Yet, humans are now facing one of the biggest problems we have ever seen - global warming5.

-The reality of the situation is that if we can do all we can to save energy, then we give ourselves a chance to save the environment.
+The reality is that if we can do all we can to save energy, we give ourselves a chance to save the environment.

 Power plants can no longer keep pumping harmful gases into the atmosphere.
 We can no longer needlessly delve into fossil fuel reserves as they are running out7.
 We have to take a considered approach to how we save energy.
 We have to act to reduce our energy consumption.

 This is going to take a global commitment.
 Every single person is going to have to play their part.
 Businesses will have to commit, and governments will need to invest time, money, and effort.